hueyy/pdf_scout/README.md

 ## Development

-This project manages its dependencies using [poetry](https://python-poetry.org).
+This project manages its dependencies using [poetry](https://python-poetry.org) and is only supported for Python ^3.9.
 After installing poetry and entering the project folder, run the following to install the dependencies:

 ```bash
 poetry install